anettleship/adrian-al-techtest-app/README.md

 Make a note of the name of the virtual environment that's created.
 If you are using an IDE, you will need to configure your IDE to use the correct virtual environment.
 IDE specific instructions are outside this document's scope, for testing purposes we can use the terminal, which doesn't depend on your choice of IDE

-We allow single digit input for day and month (although the interface requests 2), but we only accept 4 digit input for years, to avoid ambiguity between e.g. 2023 and 1923.
+Instructions for environment variables and adding the required information to our sample .env file.

+Mention deployment, how we might serve static files more efficiently outside flask and need to set environment variables and Flask secret key + how to generate secret key.